-While you are making your dream list, also ask yourself what causes you anxiety during the holidays.
+While you are brainstorming, ask yourself what causes you anxiety during the holidays.
 Find your stressor points and figure out a way to control this.
-This is a silly example and has nothing to do with Christmas, but it is what I think of when it comes to controlling my stressor points.
-I don’t like shots.
-As a little girl, I would cry every time I went to the pediatrician just due to the anticipation that I might have to get a shot.
-As an adult, I would avoid the flu vaccine because of this singular fear.
-I finally set myself down and said, “Ok, Lisa Lou, what is your stressor here?
-I don’t like shots.
-Ok, so how can I still reach my end goal but eliminate the stress of the shot?”
-So, guess what I started doing?
-I use numbing cream!
-Yes, this may sound a little juvenile, but I live by the philosophy that I will not let life happen TO me.
-I will make life happen FOR me.
-Since I implemented the numbing cream, I am faithful with my shots, and I have eliminated my stress!
+This is a silly example (and has nothing to do with Christmas), but it is what I think of when it comes to controlling my stress.
+I do not like shots.
+As a little girl I would start crying before we reached the pediatrician’s office door.
+As an adult, I avoided the flu vaccine because of this same fear.
+I finally had a conversation with myself.
+“Ok, Lisa Lou, what is your stressor here?
+I do not like shots.
+Ok, how can I still reach my end goal but eliminate the stress of the shot?”
+Guess what?
+I solved my problem.
+I started using numbing cream!
+Yes, this might sound juvenile, but I live by the philosophy that I will not let life happen to me.
+I will make life happen for me.
+Since I began using numbing cream, I am faithful with my injections, and I have eliminated my stress!

-Are there certain people that particularly cause you stress?
+Are there certain people that are causing you a problem?
 If so, figure out a way to reduce your exposure to them (which might not be hard in 2020!).
-If it is truly a toxic relationship, take a friend along with you when you must see that person or it might be best to stay away altogether.
-Healthy individuals and families know how to put boundaries around themselves for their own self-preservation.
+If it is truly a toxic relationship, take a friend with you when you see that person, or stay away all together.
+Healthy individuals know how to put boundaries around themselves for their own self-preservation.

-Life changes and you need to change with it.
+Life changes, and you need to change with it.
 Happiness in our circumstances is a choice, and the holidays are a perfect time to practice making happy choices.
-This can only happen, though, if you are intentional about what you want.
+This can only happen, though, if you make plans for what you want.

-If you are in a season of life where the holidays bring sadness, then it is especially important that you be intentional about what you expect to happen.
-If you have experienced a loss of any sort (death, divorce even children leaving home), often the best alleviator of this pain is to serve others.
-When we step outside of ourselves and focus on the pain of those around us, it really can be the best healing agent.
+If you are in a season of life where the holidays bring sadness, then it is important you be intentional about what you expect to happen.
+If you have experienced a loss of any sort (death, divorce, even children leaving home), often the best alleviator of this pain is to find ways to serve others.
+When we step outside of ourselves and focus on the pain of those around us, it can be the best healing agent.
 Invite another acquaintance over for a glass of wine.
 Play Secret Santa in your neighborhood.
 Call a local homeless shelter and see what their needs are.
 A suffering world always needs help.
 Find your place and lend your hands.

-So, no matter what situation you find yourself in this season, the best way to wake up in the new year with a smile on your face and fulfillment in your heart is to be intentional.
-Don’t let the holidays happen to you, make the holidays happen for you!
+No matter what situation you find yourself in this season, to wake up on New Year’s Day with a heart filled with joy, you must be intentional.
+Live with purpose, and make the holidays happen for you!